-Robust optimizer and error estimator
+Robust optimiser and error estimator

-iminuit uses Minuit2 to minimize your functions, a battle-hardened code developed and maintained by scientists at CERN, the world’s leading particle accelerator laboratory.
+iminuit uses Minuit2 to minimise your functions, a battle-hardened code developed and maintained by scientists at CERN, the world’s leading particle accelerator laboratory.
 Minuit2 has good performance compared to other minimizers, and it is one of the few codes out there which compute error estimates for your parameters.
 When you do statistics seriously, this is a must-have.

 iminuit extracts the parameter names from your function signature (or the docstring) and allows you access them by their name.
 For example, if your function is defined as

 beta and will use these names in status printouts (you can override this inspection if you like).
 It also produces pretty messages on the console and in Jupyter notebooks.

 Successor of PyMinuit